eldipa/book-of-gehn/_posts/2020-02-15-CPU-Cache-Coherence.md

 'That is the purpose of `counters`: track how many cycles took see the expected value at each index.' %}

+{% marginnote
-To play with different cpus, the program sets the cpu's affinity{% sidenote 'See man page of `pthread_attr_setaffinity_np`' %}
+'See man page of `pthread_attr_setaffinity_np`' %}

-of each thread configurable from the command line.
+To play with different cpus, the program sets the cpu's affinity of each thread configurable from the command line.

 For example, to set the affinity of both threads to the cpu number 0 we do: